Akshat2019VITB/CVD-Analysis/README.md

 evidence such as symptoms, patient history and lab reports.
 Health Care DDx system is an effective diagnostic tool designed to give precise and quick results thus saving a lot of time for medical personnel.
 The concept includes many different cardiovascular diseases.
-The datasets are taken from various trusted sources and implemented well into one dataset which is used to make a machine learning model and give the results.
+The dataset was generated using a base dataset which was then enhanced to form a much bigegr dataset which was then used to make a machine learning model and give the results.
+The enhancement was done after rigorous research from following various papers published online and other trusted sources.

 Diseases which the model will be able to predict are: